F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Required Information:
  - apiKey: The DataDog API key required to submit metrics and events to DataDog

+Optional Properties:
+ - proxy: Proxy server configuration

+Additional examples for HTTP consumers:
+ - DataDog with proxy settings in TS 1.31 and later, see :ref:`proxy`.

 Additions to the DataDog consumer
 `````````````````````````````````
 The following items have been added to the DataDog consumer since it was introduced.